LarmanLab/PhIP-Seq-Analyzer/README.md

 Note: the pipeline only accept the absolute path of a directory or file

-Example 2:  trim nucleotides when demultiplexing, for example trim 10nt from 3-end:      					-t 0:10 trim 5nt from 5-end and 10nt from 3-end:  	-t 5:10
+Example 2:  trim nucleotides when demultiplexing, let say sequencing cycles is 50nt trim 10nt from 3-end or keep the first 40nt:                -r 40 remove 10nt from 5-end and keep the left:                   -t 10 trim 5nt from 5-end and keep 40nt and discard the left: 	-t 5 -r 35

-So the command would like:
-$ python3 ./bin/bioTreatFASTQ.py -t 5:10 -i ./raw/PhIPseq_I1.fastq.gz -f ./raw/PhIPseq_R1.fastq.gz -b ./raw/Sample-Barcode.txt -o ./test_rawdata/ -y ./test
+Example 3: The length of exported reads in FASTQ should be kept equal determined by the Sequencing Analyzer.
+In some cases, They are not because no quality filtering apply.
+We could specify -l 100nt.
+That option would discard all reads shorter than 100nt when demultiplexing.

-Example 3: Demultiplexing step can be skipped, and directly get sample_info.csv and variables.txt.
+Example 4: Demultiplexing step can be skipped, and directly get sample_info.csv and variables.txt.
 Here *.fastq files were stored at ./test_rawdata/

 $ python3 ./bin/bioTreatFASTQ.py -o ./test_rawdata/ -y ./test

-Example 4: skip demultiplexing step, but trim fastq reads only.
-Here, all fastq files were put in the ./test_rawdata/, and the trimmed fastq files (remove 50nt from 3-end of each read) were saved into ./trim_rawdata/
+Example 5: skip demultiplexing step, but trim fastq reads only.
+Here, all fastq files were put in the ./test_rawdata/, and the trimmed fastq files (remove 40nt from 3-end of each read with 100nt) were saved into ./trim_rawdata/

-$ python3 ./bin/bioTreatFASTQ.py -t 0:40 -x ./test_rawdata/ -o./trim_rawdata/ -y ./test
+$ python3 ./bin/bioTreatFASTQ.py -r 60 -x ./test_rawdata/ -o./trim_rawdata/ -y ./test